-Beyond the realm of the instrumental weather records which help us to establish norms, averages and by extension, and out of the ordinary weather, weather places have come into being through a variety of documented sources.
-Weather diaries and journals or everyday diaries that include weather references, for example, have proved to be pivotal to investigations of climate and weather history in that they often provide place and date specific observations on the weather.33 They help us to understand norms and unusual weather in place and provide an invaluable lens through which to view the mundane, the regular, the normal, for a particular local place.
-Yet the quotidian recording of normal weather in place over time documented in such diaries allows us to see and understand what may be out of the ordinary, above or below average, beyond the norm, unusual, in some cases extreme and more rarely, unprecedented, for a particular place and indeed for the person recording.
-Such sources reveal much about place specific weather and how it was perceived, but also about the people who compiled the diaries and their purpose.
-For example, compiling quotidian references to the weather, it has been argued, can be seen as a means of “reducing the weather to order,” making it manageable and ordered, by setting it against a context of everyday events, and given that “compiling a weather diary was not part of anybody’s job; the duty was a self-imposed one . . . weather journals have also been seen as products of a certain kind of exercise of self-formation” and improvement.34 Diaries do not have to be weather diaries per se to contain information about place specific weather.
+Beyond the realm of the instrumental weather records that help us establish norms, averages, and, by extension, out-of-the-ordinary weather, weather places have come into being through a variety of documented sources.
+Weather diaries and journals or everyday diaries that include weather references, for example, have proved to be pivotal to investigations of climate and weather history in that they often provide place- and date-specific observations on the weather.33 They help us understand norms and unusual weather in place and provide an invaluable lens through which to view the mundane, the regular, the normal for a particular local place.
+Yet the quotidian recording of normal weather in place over time documented in such diaries allows us to see and understand what may be out of the ordinary, above or below average, beyond the norm, unusual, in some cases extreme and, more rarely, unprecedented, for a particular place and indeed for the person recording.
+Such sources reveal much about place-specific weather and how it was perceived, but also about the people who compiled the diaries and their purpose.
+For example, compiling quotidian references to the weather, it has been argued, can be seen as a means of “reducing the weather to order,” making it manageable and ordered, by setting it against a context of everyday events, and given that “compiling a weather diary was not part of anybody’s job[,] the duty was a self-imposed one. . . .
+Weather journals have also been seen as products of a certain kind of exercise of self-formation” and improvement.34 Diaries do not have to be weather diaries per se to contain information about place-specific weather.
 People who maintained everyday diaries and journals often include references to the weather as it affected daily events and activities in particular places and times.
 The meteorological data and/or qualitative weather information within both forms of diary are intertwined with the subjectivities and day-to-day activities of the author.
 Diaries, then, can also provide information about the nature of diary keepers and weather observers as well as past weather in place.
-Importantly, these are peopled and geographically-specific narratives that tell us something of what it was like to live through local, particular, every-day as well as unusual weather conditions and which bring specific places to life through weather commentaries.
+Importantly, these are peopled and geographically specific narratives that tell us something of what it was like to live through local, particular, everyday as well as unusual weather conditions, which bring specific places to life through weather commentaries.

 The farming diary of Randall Burroughes is a case in point.
 Burroughes (1761–1817) was a younger son of Jeremiah Burroughes, a brewer based in Wymondham and North Burlingham, Norfolk.
-Admitted to Emmanuel College, Cambridge, in 1778 and at Lincoln’s Inn 1779, Randall married, Anne, daughter and co-heir of Samuel Denton of Burfield near Wymondham and thereafter lived at Burfield Hall, commencing farming at Sutton and Browick in 1783.
-A yeoman farmer with interests in agricultural innovation, Randall Burroughes’ detailed journal of weekly entries between 1794 and 1799 provides a rare account of farming practices on a large heavy-land farm in the inflationary 1790s.35 His diary entries enable us to view the way in which both normal and unusual weather was intertwined with and influenced farming life and practices in Wymondham.
-It also reveals how the severe winter of 1794/5—one of the most severe in Manley’s Central England Temperature (CET) Series—unfolded and was experienced in place.36
+Admitted to Emmanuel College, Cambridge, in 1778 and at Lincoln’s Inn in 1779, Randall married Anne, daughter and co-heir of Samuel Denton of Burfield near Wymondham, and thereafter lived at Burfield Hall, commencing farming at Sutton and Browick in 1783.
+A yeoman farmer with interests in agricultural innovation, Randall Burroughes’s detailed journal of weekly entries between 1794 and 1799 provides a rare account of farming practices on a large heavy-land farm in the inflationary 1790s.35 His diary entries enable us to view the way in which both normal and unusual weather was intertwined with and influenced farming life and practices in Wymondham.
+It also reveals how the severe winter of 1794–95—one of the most severe in Manley’s Central England Temperature (CET) Series—unfolded and was experienced in place.36